gvSIGAssociation/gvnix/addon-web-relation-styles/docs/pd-addon-web-relation-styles.rst

 Requirements
 =============

-This add-on have to install and manage the application visualization for entities.
+This add-on have to install and manage the application visualization for entities paginated inside a table grouped by tabs.

 # Tagx files to show the related entities in forms show and update.